aminry/amin-roudaki/content/pages/posts/labdas-basics.md

 *   The lambda expression appears can easily infer the type based on `Predicate<String>`.

-It is important to understand what is a Functional Interfaces.
+It is important to understand what is Functional Interfaces.

 <div class="note">Any interface with one abstract method can be used with lambdas, but there is an annotation, `@FunctionalInterface`, to go on interfaces explicitly intended for this purpose.
 We recommend so annotating any interfaces in your project you explicitly intend to implement with lambdas.
 </div>